TerminatorNL/Tiquality/README.md

 A block will tick if at least one of the following statements is true:
  - There's a Tracker assigned and the tracker has enough time to tick the block
+ - The block is defined in the config (`NATURAL_BLOCKS`) and there's no tracker assigned to it
- - The block is defined in the config (`AUTO_WORLD_ASSIGNED_OBJECTS`) and the tracker has enough time to tick the block
+ - The block is defined in the config (`NATURAL_BLOCKS`) and the tracker has enough time to tick the block
- - The block is defined in the config (`TICKFORCING`) It will tick even if a tracker has been assigned that ran out of time.
+ - The block is defined in the config (`ALWAYS_TICKED_BLOCKS`) It will tick even if a tracker has been assigned that ran out of time.
+Note that this will still consume the time on the tracker.

 The fastest way to solve this is simply by standing on the block and running `/tq set below NATURAL`.
-It will add the block to the config under `AUTO_WORLD_ASSIGNED_OBJECTS`.
+It will add the block to the config under `NATURAL_BLOCKS`.

-Protip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned on the block correctly.
+Pro tip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned on the block correctly.

 ### My fluids don't flow!
 What do I do?

 Fluid's are tracked the same way as [blocks](#my-blocks-dont-tick-what-do-i-do).

 The fastest way to solve this is simply by standing in the liquid and running `/tq set feet NATURAL`.
-It will add the fluid to the config under `AUTO_WORLD_ASSIGNED_OBJECTS`.
+It will add the fluid to the config under `NATURAL_BLOCKS`.

-Protip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned in the liquid correctly.
+Pro tip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned in the liquid correctly.

 ### I just installed Tiquality, and the TPS is HORRIBLE!